taimurzahid/Kaggle/README.md

-# Kaggle-Masterclass
+# Kaggle Notebook
-This repository contains all the resources and Jupyter Notebooks associated with the Kaggle Masterclass.
+This repository contains all the resources and Jupyter Notebooks associated with Kaggle Competitions, Datasets, and Discussions.